CiscoDevNet/terraform-fmc-dynamicobjects/README.md

 }
 ```

-5. Start consul-terraform-sync
+4. Start consul-terraform-sync

 ```
 $ consul-terraform-sync -config-file=tasks.hcl
 ```
-consul-terraform-sync will update Dynamic object mappings on FMC based on service updates in consul catalog.

 consul-terraform-sync is now subscribed to the Consul catalog.
-Any updates to the serices identified in the task will result in updating the dynamic object mapping on Cisco FMC
+Any updates to the serices identified in the task will result in updating the dynamic object mapping on Cisco FMC.
+The updates are fed as an input variable to the module.

-**~> Note:** If you are interested in how consul-terraform-sync works, please refer to this section.

-Inputs
+## Inputs

 | Name	 | Description	| Type	| Default	| Required |
 |------|-------------|------|---------|:--------:|
 | services	| Consul services monitored by consul-terraform-sync	| <pre>map(<br>    object({<br>      id        = string<br>      name      = string<br>      address   = string<br>      port      = number<br>      meta      = map(string)<br>      tags      = list(string)<br>      namespace = string<br>      status    = string<br><br>      node                  = string<br>      node_id               = string<br>      node_address          = string<br>      node_datacenter       = string<br>      node_tagged_addresses = map(string)<br>      node_meta             = map(string)<br>    })<br>  )</pre> | n/a | yes |

-## How does consul-terraform-sync work?
-There are 2 aspects of consul-terraform-sync.

-1. Updates from Consul catalog: In the backend, consul-terraform-sync creates a blocking API query session with the Consul agent indentified in the config to get updates from the Consul catalog. consul-terraform-sync. consul-terraform-sync will get an update for the services in the consul catalog when any of the following service attributes are created, updated or deleted.
+consul-terraform-sync creates a blocking API query session with the Consul agent indentified in the config to get updates from the Consul catalog.
+It gets an update for the services when any of the following service attributes are created, updated or deleted.
 These updates include service creation and deletion as well.
 service id
 service name
 service address